oktavilla/Doc-Juan/README.md

 `options` - Options for renderer, see below.

-`key` - A base64 encoded string of a HMAC digest of ENV['DOC_JUAN_KEY'] and the parameters sorted by name.
+`key` - A base64 encoded string of a HMAC digest of ENV['DOC_JUAN_SECRET'] and the parameters sorted by name.

+#### Generating a valid key

+    require 'openssl'
+    sha1 = OpenSSL::Digest::Digest.new('sha1')
+    key = OpenSSL::HMAC.hexdigest(sha1, SECRET, 'filename:test-url:http://example.com')

 #### Options